vista-art/fragmentcolor/docs/api/scene/light/set_intensity.md

 # Light::set_intensity

 Update the scalar intensity multiplier.
-Defined for every kind — returns `Self` for chaining.
+Defined for every kind; returns `Self` for chaining.
 The shader multiplies the [`color`](https://fragmentcolor.org/api/scene/light/color) by this value when accumulating, so doubling intensity doubles every channel uniformly.